MrUkuleo/MrUkuleo/README.md

 <h3 id="header" align="center">
 I am an application, game, and web services developer.

-I combine technical skills and creativity to develop projects that will be interesting and user-friendly.
+I combine technical skills and creativity to develop projects that will be helpful and user-friendly.
 </h3>

 <br>